usutdzxych/MnasNet-Platform-Aware-Neural-Architecture-Search-for-Mobile/README.md

-# R-Drop: Regularized Dropout for Neural Networks
+# PointRend: Image Segmentation as Rendering